Sallie-May/Bad-Stealer-Analysis/README.md

 - Telegram files
 - Discord token

-- It inject a modified asar file on Exodus
+- It inject a modified asar file on Exodus and Atomic

 - It search on the whole computer for these
 - Passwords and Account Information: